Jump To Section

 - Create character summaries.
 Rooting yourself in the narrative you’ve just written out in a single paragraph, begin to explore the major characters who will populate your story.
 What are their core characteristics?
 What is each character’s point of view?
 What roles will they serve in relation to the main premise?

 - Build your character summaries into full profiles.
 Now it’s time to add a few more extensions to your snowflake by creating full characterizations from those summaries.
 Consider the characters you’ve just roughly sketched and ask: What is each character’s name?
 Which of these will be the main character?
 What are their biographies and backstories?
 How will each character’s goal, each character’s conflicts, and each character’s epiphanies help them overcome those conflicts?
 What do they look like?
 What are their affectations?

 - Expand to a multi-page synopsis.
 By this point, the snowflake method has generated a core story, a multi-part plot structure, character names, and multiple character profiles (or character synopses).
 You are now ready to expand these elements into a brief four-page synopsis.
 As you encapsulate the whole story in full pages, focus on a list of scenes, who is in them, and what events will occur in them.
 Are there any major disasters?
 Remember that every event is building toward the end: the story’s climax.
 A great story with a weak ending will quickly be forgotten.

 Once you have these elements drafted, your literary snowflake is complete, and you’re ready to dive into the first draft of your novel and start writing fiction!

-Want to become a better writer?
-The MasterClass Annual Membership provides exclusive video lessons on plot, character development, creating suspense, and more, all taught by literary masters, including Dan Brown, R.L.
-Stine, Neil Gaiman, Margaret Atwood, Joyce Carol Oates, and more.
+Become a better writer with the MasterClass Annual Membership.
+Gain access to exclusive video lessons taught by literary masters, including Walter Mosley, Neil Gaiman, Margaret Atwood, Joyce Carol Oates, Dan Brown, and more.